How to Draw a Nose

 1.1 Understanding the nose: Round shapes

 Once you understand the basic

 Notice how a nose can be realistically represented.
 Taking into account the shaded areas helps to understand the volumes.
 Once you have analyzed these shapes, try to blend them together.
-Use references, photographs, etc. for this.
-You can find tons of reference images on sites like ArtStation or Pinterest.
+Use face references, photographs, etc. for this.
+You can find tons of face reference images on sites like ArtStation or Pinterest.

 To easily represent the tip of the nose, draw a bigger sphere in the center, with two small ones on the sides.
 Sizes can vary depending on how you want the nose to look and feel free to add a rectangular structure to better understand each side of the nose.